gcmt/vessel.nvim/README.md

 Executes `:bdelete` on the buffer under cursor (fails with unsaved changes).

 Basically sets the buffer unlisted.
-The buffer can then be re-openend by toggling unlisted buffers with the option `buffers.mappings.toggle_unlisted`.
+The buffer can then be re-openend by toggling unlisted buffers with [buffers.mappings.toggle_unlisted](#buffers.mappings.toggle_unlisted).

 ```lua
 vessel.opt.buffers.mappings.delete = { "d" }